VHSgunzo/runimage/README.md

     PORTABLE_HOME=1                      Creates a portable home directory and uses it as $HOME PORTABLE_CONFIG=1                    Creates a portable config directory and uses it as $XDG_CONFIG_HOME NO_CLEANUP=1                         Disables unmounting and cleanup mountpoints
-    ALLOW_BG=1                           Allows you to run processes in the background and exit the container NO_NVIDIA_CHECK=1                    Disables checking the nvidia driver version SQFUSE_REMOUNT=1                     Remounts the container using squashfuse (fix MangoHud and VkBasalt bug) OVERFS_MODE=1                        Enables OverlayFS mode
+    ALLOW_BG=1                           Allows you to run processes in the background NO_NVIDIA_CHECK=1                    Disables checking the nvidia driver version SQFUSE_REMOUNT=1                     Remounts the container using squashfuse (fix MangoHud and VkBasalt bug) OVERFS_MODE=1                        Enables OverlayFS mode